shsagir/play-area-sync/docs/git-deployment.md

 Git submodules are not supported.
 We recommend to use Git subtrees instead.
 See [this post from Atlassian](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/).

+## Troubleshooting Git

+If your Git deployment fails for any reason:

+1. If you are unsure about Git: Check out [Getting started with Git](git)
+2. If it didn't worked before: Read above to see if you missed something.
+3. If it still doesn't work: Please get in touch with us.

-## Reporting issues
+### Reporting issues with Git

-If your Git deployment fails for any reason and you need help to fix it, please get in touch.
-To help us help you please provide a verbose output of the push (or pull) operation:
+To help us helping you please provide a verbose output of the push (or pull) operation:

 ```
+# See remotes
+$ git remote -v

 # Generate verbose output for push
 $ GIT_SSH_COMMAND="ssh -vvv" git push fortrabbit master